algolia/shipjs/website/guide/README.md

 According to your merge strategy, you might either `Squash and merge` or `Merge pull request`.

-For more information, please refer to the mergeStrategy section of the [guide][guide-merge-strategy].
+For more information, please refer to the [mergeStrategy section of the guide](./useful-config.html#mergestrategy).

 ### Part 3.
 Trigger a release (`shipjs trigger`)